 We plan a wide range of opportunities for children to learn through fun, hands-on experiences and activities during adult-led group times each day and child-initiated play.
 We usually teach maths, writing and phonics each day in group times.
 Other areas of learning, such as Personal, Social, Emotional Development or Physical Development are taught in group times too.
 All seven areas are planned for during our fantastic child-initiated play, where the children have a choice of activities to play with to encourage the children’s independence and learning.

 We follow a framework called the Early Years Foundation Stage (EYFS) ‘Development Matters’ that sets out the learning, development and assessment requirements for all children until the end of the reception year.
 At Ford, we are currently following an ‘early adopter’ curriculum which will be mandatory in September 2021.
 Please read the following letter for more information: https://bit.ly/3sjt47J

 Please click here to view the EYFS Curriculum Development Matters from birth to five years which is clearly set out: https://bit.ly/3fauTQI

-We began this academic year with a topic called ‘Once Upon a Time’ based on traditional tales, followed by a topic named ‘Let’s Celebrate’ where we covered areas such as Harvest, Diwali and Christmas.
+We began this academic year with a topic called 'Marvellous Me!' followed by a topic based on 'Heroes'.

 We use our local community to enhance our learning, such as playing collaboratively at the local park, going on welly walks to the local allotments or learning about road safety on a walk around the area.
 We partake in educational visits to enrich our curriculum, such as exploring Mount Edgcumbe on the ferry, visiting Pennywell Farm and the Aquarium.